tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

   * Sampling techniques (e.g., visualizing only top *n* items) to help reduce the amount of data being reflected on the visualization.
 These approaches will preserve reporting integrity.

-Note to students that when datasets become too large to manage or reduce, technologies like [Datashader](http://datashader.org) can also be considered.
+Inform students that when datasets become too large to manage or reduce, technologies like [Datashader](http://datashader.org) can also be considered.
 Datashader specializes in turning large volumes of data into visualizations.

 * Encourage students to look into technologies like Datashader outside of class.

-Ask for any questions before moving onto the student activity.
+Ask for any questions before moving onto the next activity.

 - - -

-### 13. Students Do: Mapping Adventures (15 min)
+### 13. Student Do: Mapping Adventures (15 min)

 Students repeat the steps demonstrated by the instructor in order to create their own Plotly Mapbox scatter plots.
 Students will integrate Plotly and Mapbox to create their first geographical visualizations.